-Pay off student loans or save?
-7 questions to ask
+Should I pay off student loans or save?
+8 questions to ask

 1. Do I need emergency savings?

-The first thing to consider is whether you have a sufficient financial safety net — your emergency fund.
+When deciding whether it’s better to pay off student loans or save, the first thing to consider is whether you have a solid financial safety net — your emergency fund.

-An emergency fund should be a buffer of cash that you keep on hand to weather any surprise expenses or emergency costs that life throws your way.
-This safety net is crucial for helping you avoid future debt and the worst consequences of financial setbacks.
+An emergency fund should be a buffer of cash that you keep on hand to weather any surprise expenses or costs that life throws your way.
+This fund is crucial for helping you avoid future debt and the worst consequences of financial setbacks.

 You’ll also want to weigh emergency savings against student loans.
-Depending on the types of student loans you have and the interest you face, your student debt might feel like the emergency.
-If this is the case, you might choose a minimal emergency fund for now in favor of putting out the burning fire of your student debt.
+Depending on factors such as the student loan interest you face, your college debt might feel like the emergency.
+If this is the case, you might choose a minimal emergency fund for now, and put your extra cash toward extinguishing the burning fire of your student debt.

-Here are a few other ways saving for the future can be financially savvy:
+Here are a few other ways saving for retirement can be financially savvy:

 - Tax-advantaged retirement accounts let you lower your taxable income

-- You get free money when an employer matches your retirement contributions
+- You get more money if your employer matches your retirement contributions

-Consider important future life events for which you’ll need money.
-Unlike emergencies, these are anticipated and planned.
-These could include:
+Consider important future life events that you’d need money for.
+Unlike emergencies, these are anticipated and planned, and could include: